‘That’s Zeus’: Suit filed after lost dog with owner’s number on collar adopted - NewsBreak

 “He ended up getting out of the backyard and somebody ended up picking him up and taking him to Chicago Care and Animal Control,” Moran-West said.

-Moran-West said she didn’t know her dog was lost for a few weeks, but once she found out, she jumped into action.‘I’m still in here’: Ohio woman was trapped in her mind after anesthesia reaction
+Moran-West said she didn’t know her dog was lost for a few weeks, but once she found out, she jumped into action.‘I’m still in here’: Woman trapped in her mind after colonoscopy

 “I immediately made posters, I posted them all around the neighborhood, I would go consistently, almost every day I would call his name,” Moran-West said.
 “Finally somebody sent me a picture of Zeus with a family and I was like, ‘that’s Zeus right there.'”